wsmelton/old_github_io/_posts/2017-10-30-powershell-debugging.md

 }
 ```

 This configuration will start the debugger, launch the integrated terminal and set focus to it.
-Once you are in the integrated terminal make sure you have breakpoints set for the function you want to debug, and then load the module into that debug session then execute the command/function you want to debug.
+Once you are in the integrated terminal make sure you have breakpoints set for the function you want to debug, and then load the module into that debug session and execute the command/function you want to debug.
 If all works correctly you should stop at the first breakpoint you set in that function.

 ### Code Step'n